Review of Proposed Changes

 There is a proposal also to expand the informal inquiry process for the Value Modifier starting in CY 2015.
 CMS will establish a “brief” period for a group or solo practitioner to request correction of a perceived error made by CMS in the determination of its Value Modifier adjustment.
 CMS is currently developing the necessary infrastructure to support this process.
 They currently propose to classify an EP as “average quality” to the extent CMS determines it has made an error in the calculation of the quality composite.

 CMS has been distributing Quality and Resource Use Reports (QRURs) for three years to physicians providing feedback regarding quality and cost-of-care furnished to Medicare beneficiaries.
 CMS plans to continue with this service explaining how the Value Modifier would affect a provider’s reimbursement under PFS (Physician Fee Schedule).
 In the summer of 2014, CMS will provide the information to all providers based on data reported in 2013.
 This process will continue every summer evaluating the prior years reported data so that a provider may see how he/she fares under the new policy.
 It is suggested that providers access their 2013 QRURs when available to improve their performance on quality and cost measures.
-These reports will be available via the following link in late summer of 2014.
+These reports are available via the following link: https://portal.cms.gov.